Publish lets you to view all changes that are waiting to be published and also to publish the changes.

 Include Unpublished Changes in Site Preview

-When you add new content to your site or make changes to existing content, the addition or change is always place in an unpublished state.
+When you add new content or make changes to existing content, the addition or change is always place in an unpublished state.
 This prevents the content from ever displaying, even after you reach the visibility start date and time.

-When previewing your site, you have the option to include or exclude any unpublished changes in the preview.
+When previewing the site, you have the option to include or exclude any unpublished changes in the preview.
 You do this by clicking Include Unpublished Changes on the SMT toolbar.

 This option is selected by default so that unpublished changes are displayed on the site.
 You can clear this option to exclude unpublished changes from the preview.

-When previewing your site, you can quickly spot unpublished changes in Edit Mode by looking for the unpublished icon, denoted by a blue circle, in the upper left corner of the content.
+When previewing the site, you can quickly spot unpublished changes in Edit Mode by looking for the unpublished icon, denoted by a blue circle, in the upper left corner of the content.

-You can also see your unpublished changes on the Unpublished Changes list.
+You can also see unpublished changes on the Unpublished Changes list.